Mathematical Logic

 No consistent system proves all arithmetical truths

-In any consistent formal system strong enough to encode arithmetic, there exists a sentence that is true but unprovable.
+There exists a sentence that is true but unprovable.
 The Gödel sentence: "I am not provable."

 week 2–3